brunobertapeli/BeeSwarmv2/swarmbeev2.md

 # BeeSwarm 🐝 - Technical Architecture Document

-**Version:** 1.0
+**Version:** 2.0
-**Purpose:** Visual wrapper for Claude Code SDK - enables non-technical users to build/edit web apps through natural language
+**Purpose:** Visual wrapper for Claude Code CLI - enables non-technical users to build/edit web apps through natural language

 ---

 ## Core Concept

-**What it is:** Electron desktop app that abstracts Claude Code SDK into a visual interface with templates.
+**What it is:** Electron desktop app that provides a visual interface for Claude Code CLI with pre-built templates.

-**Business Model:** Flat fee subscription (your server) + users bring own Anthropic API key
+**Business Model:** Subscription-based (managed via web app) - Electron app reads subscription status from MongoDB

-**Key Principle:** Everything runs locally on user's machine except auth/payment/license validation
+**Key Principle:** Everything runs locally on user's machine.
+Authentication and subscription management happen on the website.
+Electron app only reads user/subscription data from MongoDB.

+**Claude Code Integration:** BeeSwarm spawns the Claude Code CLI (NOT the SDK) via node-pty and streams its output to a visual interface.
+Users don't need to learn terminal commands - they just chat naturally.

 ---